Biden pleads for Congress to act on gun control as he marks 9th anniversary of Sandy Hook shooting - The Boston Globe

 Advertisement

-In a statement, Sen. Chris Murphy, D-Conn. - who represented Newtown as a House member and became one of Congress's most vocal advocates for gun restrictions - echoed Biden's call and honored the victims of the attack, saying his "heart aches . . . for the families who have had to live with the pain of losing a loved one to gun violence, and for the entire Newtown community."
+In a statement, Senator Chris Murphy, Democrat from Connecticut — who represented Newtown as a House member and became one of Congress’s most vocal advocates for gun restrictions — echoed Biden’s call and honored the victims of the attack, saying his “heart aches . . . for the families who have had to live with the pain of losing a loved one to gun violence, and for the entire Newtown community.”

 "But my heart is also buoyed by examples of love and perseverance," Murphy said.
 "After this tragedy, we saw the entire nation come together to rally behind Newtown.
 And we saw families who lost loved ones turn their grief into action, spearheading initiatives to prevent future tragedies.
 Their strength is nothing short of awe-inspiring."